— Topics —

 However, I have a different view about it.

 It makes total sense that when the body has less energy available, it lowers its metabolism to conserve energy expenditure, and that when you eat a lot, your basal metabolism conversely increases, but isn't that a consequence of what happens in the body when you increase or decrease your intake of calories?
-That idea may explain the rebound effect after dieting, but it does not explain the fundamental difference between fat and thin people-the reason why some people gain weight.
+That idea may explain the rebound effect after dieting, but it does not explain the fundamental difference between fat and lean people-the reason why some people gain weight.

 References: